GoogleCloudPlatform/gcsfuse/docs/semantics.md

 <a name="relax-for-performance"></a>
-# Relaxing guarantees for performance
+# Relaxing guarantees for higher performance

 The cost of the consistency guarantees discussed above is that gcsfuse must frequently send stat object requests to GCS in order to get the freshest